 Author: – Anka Zhuravleva

-Image: Cool Sip in the Searing Heat (here)
+Image: Cool Sip in the Searing Heat (here)the 12 given words:

 temperature